Abdur Rahman Peshawari: Political views

 Described as a "revolutionary" in early Turkish sources, Peshawari neither married nor ever returned home to Peshawar, refusing to abandon Turkey until the time that it was fully liberated from foreign occupation.
 Later when he became the Turkish envoy in Afghanistan, he maintained close contacts with members of the Provisional Government of India based in exile in Kabul, who sought to achieve the Indian subcontinent's independence from the British Empire, a cause that he fully supported.
 He was such a staunch supporter of the independence movement that he reportedly declined an offer from the British authorities to visit his hometown of Peshawar, vowing not to set foot on the subcontinent so long as it remained part of the British Raj – despite the fact that Peshawar, located just across the border, was the closest city of British India to Kabul.
 He extended his support to independence activists like Ubaidullah Sindhi.

 Assassination

 In 1925, Peshawari was shot in the back during an assassination attempt in Istanbul.
-He remained hospitalised for a month but succumbed to his injuries, dying at the age of 39 or 40.
+He remained hospitalised for a month but died from his injuries.
 His death was mourned in Turkey, British India and Afghanistan.
 Peshawari's assassination is supposed to have been a case of mistaken identity; Rauf Orbay, the politician and naval commander who served as Turkey's first prime minister after the independence war, had been the intended target of the Armenian shooter.
 Peshawari reportedly bore a close physical resemblance to Orbay, whom he was also acquainted with personally, and was mistaken for him by the killer.
 He is buried in Istanbul.
 His material possessions, which included his medals, uniform, and personal diary were handed over to his brother Abdul Aziz, but were confiscated by the British authorities in India.